-A. Actually it is not very expensive (usually about $3,500 -$4,500 in legal and filing fees) for the company to sponsor you for an H-1B visa but there is some paperwork and filing requirements in addition to the fees.
+Actually it is not very expensive (usually about $3,500 -$6,000 in legal and filing fees) for the company to sponsor you for an H-1B visa but there is some paperwork and filing requirements in addition to the fees.
 Given the choice, employers would prefer to hire someone with the same skills without having to take the additional steps needed to hire international candidates.
 Additionally, there is no guarantee that after investing in your petition that your H-1B petition will be successful.
 The company may be unwilling to take that risk.

 In order to offer you the most opportunities the Career Resource Center staff doesn’t ask employers whether they will sponsor international students.
 We assume they will unless they tell us otherwise.
 If you see a statement at the bottom of our posting stating “Candidates must be eligible to work in the U.S. for other than practical training,” it is because the employer has requested that we include that statement.